Page Suggestions: Freemasonry

 Irish Genealogical Foundation.
 The Great Families of Ireland.
 Kansas City, Mo.: Irish Genealogical Foundation, 1981, p.
 373

 This list of families is compiled from genealogical research, and is derived from about 20 sources decided not to list all those here but to give a small sampling: Altpeter, Lillian Horton.
-Ancestors and Descendants of Stephen & Jane Horton.--- Irwin, Francis Houston.
+Ancestors and Descendants of Stephen and Jane Horton.--- Irwin, Francis Houston.
 The Genealogy of Helen Frances Landowne Campbell. --- Kennedy, Russell.
 Genealogical descendants of David and Jane Geacen Kennedy --- Pettibone, I. Fayette.
 Genealogy of the Pettibone Family.

 The determination that the family is an Illuminati family is from the Author’s research.